Blog Last Updated on 3 years by Siliveru Rakesh

 The literacy rate of the state is 66.46% has 207.84 lakhs of which 117.49 lakhs are males and 9035 lakhs are females in 2011 as against 58% in 2001.
 The literacy rate of the state is lower than that of all India literacy rate of 72.99%.
 The rank of the state is 25 among the states in 2011.
 The adult literacy rate for the state of Telangana is 73.7% and stands at 21st position among the states in 2011-2012.

 2.School education in Telangana :

-Elementary education in India is brought under the “sarva shiksha abhiyan” which seeks to universalise elementary education.
-Similarly secondary education has been brought under the flagship programme “Rashtriya Madhyamik siksha abhiyaan(RMSA)”.
-Telangana state achieved 99% success at elementary schools and 91.5% at secondary level by setting up schools in accordance to the parameters.
+Elementary education in India is brought under the “Sarva Shiksha Abhiyan” which seeks to universalize elementary education.
+Similarly, secondary education has been brought under the flagship program “Rashtriya Madhyamik Shiksha Abhiyan(RMSA)”.
+Telangana state achieved 99% success at elementary schools and 91.5% at the secondary level by setting up schools in accordance with the parameters.

 4.Mid-day Meal scheme in Telangana:

-Telangana government introduced new scheme for school dropout’s, which is Mid-day meal scheme. in this Telangana social welfare development scheme Government providing Afternoon meals for students.
-This is scheme is continued in Summer holidays.
-Over 30.44 lakh students were covered under the Mid-day meal scheme during 2014-15
+Telangana government introduced a new scheme for school dropouts, which is Mid-day meal scheme. in this Telangana social welfare development scheme Government providing Afternoon meals for students.
+This is scheme is continued in the Summer holidays.
+Over 30.44 lakh students were covered under the Mid-day meal scheme during 2014-15.

 This scheme aims at providing useful and relevant elementary education for all children in the age group of 6 to 14.
 This scheme intends to bridge social, regional and gender gaps, with the active participation of the community in the management of schools with a funding pattern of 65:35 for the year 2014-15.